- Patient Information:

 rare but very serious condition that can happen in people who take

-in a hospital.
-Call your doctor right away if you become severely ill and have
+treated in a hospital.
+Call your doctor right away if you become severely ill

 - high fever